mgnsm/ZLibDotNet/README.md

 A fully managed and [performant](tests/ZLibDotNet.Benchmarks) C#/.NET Standard 1.3 compatible implementation of the [zlib compression library](https://www.zlib.net/) which provides in-memory compression, decompression, and integrity checks of uncompressed data in the zlib ([RFC (Request for Comments) 1950](https://datatracker.ietf.org/doc/html/rfc1950)) and raw deflate ([RFC 1951](https://datatracker.ietf.org/doc/html/rfc1951)) data formats (but not the gzip or zip formats).

 ## zlib support in .NET
-If you simply want to compress or decompress data in the zlib format in a .NET application, there is a `ZLibStream` class for doing this in .NET 6:
+If you simply want to compress or decompress data in the zlib format in a .NET application, there is a `ZLibStream` class for doing this in .NET 6 and later versions:
 ```cs
 byte[] inputData = Encoding.ASCII.GetBytes("hello, hello!");